Chart Color Schemes

 Oak Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects likely affecting this region.
-Notable projects include M-City 2 - Oak Park, Fame Apartments, Oak Park Sports and Aquatic Centre Redevelopment, and Glenroy Structure Plan.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 15 projects likely impacting the area.
+Notable ones include M-City 2 - Oak Park, Fame Apartments, Oak Park Sports and Aquatic Centre Redevelopment, and Glenroy Structure Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.